SomilBansalQA/Coach2/README.md

 mvn package

 #For testing TestCoachGiftCard.java
-mvn clean verify -D
+mvn clean verify -Dtest="TestCoachGiftCard.java"
-test="TestCoachGiftCard.java"

 #For testing TestCoachCheckOut.java
-mvn clean verify -D
+mvn clean verify -Dtest="TestCoachCheckOut.java" -Dcursor="1"
-test="TestCoachCheckOut.java" -Dcursor="1"

 #here Cusror=1 means that it test the credit card which is at position 1 in USCreditCardDetails.xls